 In addition, permit applications are reviewed to insure that the work is completed by properly licensed contractors, and that plans submitted are prepared by properly licensed design professionals, where required by statute.

-The Director of the Environmental Health and Safety Department serves as co-chair of the University Emergency Management Team (EMT) with the Chief of Police.
-Various department representatives serve on the EMT including Facilities, Housing, Health Services and Risk Management.
+The Director of the Environmental Health and Safety Department serves on the University Emergency Management Team along with representatives from various departments across campus.
 The emergency management team meets periodically to review and update emergency procedures and to plan training and emergency exercises.
 The safe and efficient evacuation of the campus community during emergency situations is an important concern to FAMU.
 Emergency Response Procedures have been developed and posted on University Police webpage and the Emergency webpage.
 Periodic drills are conducted to fine tune and educate the community on proper response procedures.
-A building safety coordinator program has been established to communicate emergency procedures and verify building evacuations.

 Collaboration between offices and departments across campus is essential to the success of the recycling efforts.
 The Environmental Health & Safety Department is the lead office for campus recycling.
 EHS is responsible for providing the infrastructure and administrative staff to implement recycling efforts on campus.
 Recyclables including paper, cardboard, aluminum, plastic bottles and printer cartridges will be collected, managed and sold to recyclers to support and sustain the recycling program.